lucid2713/lucid2713.github.io/_portfolio/7_project.markdown

 </div>
 <br/>

 One of my friend and I worked with it.
-The concept of this performance was hippie, kitsch, comic and occupy.<br/>
+The concept of this performance was hippie, kitsch, comic, and occupancy. <br/>
-There was a story(believe it or not) about the central lawn in my university.
-Long ago, when students sat down on this lawn, playing and having a rest, the school's president at that time yelled at them "Get out of *my lawn* !" <br/>
+There was a story (believe it or not) about the central lawn in my university.
+Long ago, when students sat down on this lawn, playing and having a rest, the school president at that time yelled at them "Get out of *my lawn* !" <br/>
-Therefore the lawn has been called "the president's lawn", and the place is always restricted to come in still now.
-Thus we intentionally got in the lawn and did some funny acts.
+Therefore the lawn has been called “the president’s lawn”, and the place is always restricted for entrance even until now.
+Thus we intentionally went in the lawn and did some funny acts.

 <div class="img_row">